 For those who are new to climbing and had never climbed on natural rocks before.
 We will give you a crash course on the different types of natural rocks you will encounter when climbing outdoors.

 The formation of Igneous rock is through the cooling and solidification of liquid magma.
-The solidification to form rocks can take place below the surface (Intrusive) or on the surface (Extrusive).
+The solidification to form rocks can take place below the surface or on the surface.

 Igneous rock is coarse and grained and its composition is mainly quartz, alkali feldspar, and plagioclase.

 An example of Igneous rock is granite.
 Granite often forms huge rock masses which are weathered by wind, rain, snow, and ice into mountains, cliffs, and domes.
-Weaknesses in granites which erosion attacks are generally vertical joints that widen into cracks.
-Thus many of the best crack climbs in the world are found on granite walls.
+The weaknesses in granites which erosion attacks are generally vertical joints that widen into cracks.
+Therefore many of the best crack climbs in the world are found on granite walls.

 Climbing destinations with granite rocks